Claud Jacob: Early military career

+First World War

 Shortly after the outbreak of the First World War in the summer of 1914, Jacob went with the Meerut Division, part of the Indian Corps, to the Western Front, where he saw action at the closing stages of the Battle of La Bassée in October.
 Promoted to temporary brigadier-general on 5 January 1915, he was appointed to command the Dehra Dun Brigade, and led the brigade at the Battle of Neuve Chapelle in March 1915 and then in Battle of Aubers Ridge in May.

-Promoted to temporary major-general on 7 September 1915, he became general officer commanding (GOC) of the Meerut Division and led the division at the Battle of Loos in October.
-While the Indian Corps was preparing to leave the Western front, he was appointed to take over as GOC of the 21st Division of the "New Armies" (see Kitchener's Army) on 18 November 1915.
+Promoted to temporary major general on 7 September 1915, he became general officer commanding (GOC) of the Meerut Division and led the division at the Battle of Loos the following month.
+While the Indian Corps was preparing to leave the Western front, he was appointed to take over as GOC of the 21st Division of the "New Armies" (see Kitchener's Army) on 18 November 1915, taking over from Major General George Forestier-Walker.

-He was promoted to the substantive rank of major-general on 1 January 1916.
+He was promoted to the substantive rank of major-general on 1 January 1916 "for distinguished service in the Field".
 He was wounded in action on 4 March 1916:

 Armentières.
 The enemy bombardment of the town commencing at 5pm. with shells of all calibres up to 5.9'.
 The bullet of the L-G.O.C. was hit and the G.S.O.1, Lieut.-Colonel Daniell, killed and his G.O.C. wounded.

-After returning briefly to his division in April he was promoted to temporary lieutenant-general on 28 May 1916 and appointed to command II Corps in the Fifth Army in September 1916.
-During the Battle of the Somme, his corps undertook the British attack during the Battle of Thiepval Ridge in September 1916 and the subsequent assault on St Pierre Divion during the Battle of the Ancre in November 1916.
-He remained in command of II Corps, having been promoted to the substantive rank of lieutenant-general on 3 June 1917, for the Battle of Passchendaele in the autumn of 1917 and for the rest of the war and into 1919.
+After returning briefly to his division in April he was promoted to temporary lieutenant general on 28 May 1916 and succeeded Lieutenant General Sir Charles Fergusson as GOC II Corps in the Fifth Army in September 1916.
+During the Battle of the Somme, his corps undertook the British attack during the Battle of Thiepval Ridge in September 1916 and the subsequent assault on St Pierre Divion during the Battle of the Ancre in November.
+He remained in command of II Corps, having been promoted to the substantive rank of lieutenant-general on 3 June 1917 "for distinguished service in the Field" for the Battle of Passchendaele in the autumn of 1917 and for the rest of the war and into 1919.

 Jacob and French General Charles Mangin, Cologne, May 1919.